thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 4.3 Creating a Volatile Table

-Creating a volatile table of discount rules.
+Herei show to create a volatile/temporary table of discount rules.
 This table will dispose at the end of each session.
 It is no different than a standard `CREATE TABLE` statement other than the `TEMP` keyword.

 ```sql